jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1C) An enforcement officer may exercise the powers in subsections (1) and (2) in addition to any breath screening tests under section 68 or evidential breath tests under section 69.
 (1D) An enforcement officer who advises a person of the matters specified in section 77(3)﻿(a) (which sets out the conditions of the admissibility of an evidential breath test) must also, without delay, advise the person that if the person elects to have a blood test the person may be liable to pay a blood test fee and associated medical costs, whether or not the result of that blood test establishes that the person has committed an offence against this Act.
 (1E) An enforcement officer who requires a person to permit the taking of a blood specimen under subsection (1)﻿(c), (d), or (e) must advise the person that the person may be liable to pay a blood test fee and associated medical costs, whether or not the result of the blood test establishes that the person has committed an offence against this Act.
-(2) A person who has been required by an enforcement officer under subsection (1) to permit the taking of a blood specimen must, without delay after being requested to do so by a medical practitioner or medical officer, permit that practitioner or medical officer to take a blood specimen from that person.
+(2) A person who has been required by an enforcement officer under subsection (1) to permit the taking of a blood specimen must, without delay after being requested to do so by a health practitioner or medical officer, permit that practitioner or medical officer to take a blood specimen from that person.
-(3) If it is not practicable for a blood specimen to be taken from a person by a medical practitioner or medical officer at a place where the person has been required under this section to permit the taking of a blood specimen, the person must accompany an enforcement officer to any other place where it is likely that a blood specimen can be taken from the person by a medical practitioner or medical officer if the officer requires the person to do so.
+(3) If it is not practicable for a blood specimen to be taken from a person by a health practitioner or medical officer at a place where the person has been required under this section to permit the taking of a blood specimen, the person must accompany an enforcement officer to any other place where it is likely that a blood specimen can be taken from the person by a health practitioner or medical officer if the officer requires the person to do so.
 (4) If a blood specimen taken under this section is insufficient for the purposes of the relevant blood specimen collecting procedure,—
-  (a) the person from whom the specimen was taken must permit a medical practitioner or medical officer to take a further blood specimen immediately after being requested to do so by the medical practitioner or medical officer; and
+  (a) the person from whom the specimen was taken must permit a health practitioner or medical officer to take a further blood specimen immediately after being requested to do so by the health practitioner or medical officer; and
   (b) a further blood specimen so taken is to be treated as part of the original blood specimen taken from the person.
-(5) An enforcement officer may arrest a person without warrant if the person— (a) fails or refuses to accompany an enforcement officer to a place when required to do so under this section; or (b) having accompanied an enforcement officer to a place under this section, fails or refuses to remain at that place until requested by a medical practitioner or medical officer to permit a blood specimen to be taken under this section.
+(5) An enforcement officer may arrest a person without warrant if the person— (a) fails or refuses to accompany an enforcement officer to a place when required to do so under this section; or (b) having accompanied an enforcement officer to a place under this section, fails or refuses to remain at that place until requested by a health practitioner or medical officer to permit a blood specimen to be taken under this section.

-### 73 Who must give blood specimen in hospital or surgery
+### 73 Who must give blood specimen in hospital or medical centre
-(1) A person who is under examination, care, or treatment in a hospital or doctor's surgery must permit a blood specimen to be taken from the person by—
+(1) A person who is under examination, care, or treatment in a hospital or medical centre must permit a blood specimen to be taken from the person by—
-  (a) the medical practitioner who is in immediate charge of the examination, care, or treatment of the person; or (b) another medical practitioner or a medical officer.
+  (a) the health practitioner who is in immediate charge of the examination, care, or treatment of the person; or (b) another health practitioner or a medical officer.
-(2) If a person under examination, care, or treatment in a hospital or doctor's surgery is unconscious, a blood specimen may be taken from the person under this section by—
+(2) If a person under examination, care, or treatment in a hospital or medical centre is unconscious, a blood specimen may be taken from the person under this section by—
-  (a) the medical practitioner who is in immediate charge of the examination, care, or treatment of the person; or (b) another medical practitioner or a medical officer.
+  (a) the health practitioner who is in immediate charge of the examination, care, or treatment of the person; or (b) another health practitioner or a medical officer.
-(3) The medical practitioner who is in immediate charge of the examination, care, or treatment of the person in a hospital or doctor's surgery—whether or not the person has consented to the taking of the specimen and whether or not the person is capable of giving consent.
+(3) The health practitioner who is in immediate charge of the examination, care, or treatment of the person in a hospital or medical centre—whether or not the person has consented to the taking of the specimen and whether or not the person is capable of giving consent.
-  (a) may take a blood specimen or cause a blood specimen to be taken by another medical practitioner or a medical officer; and
+  (a) may take a blood specimen or cause a blood specimen to be taken by another health practitioner or a medical officer; and
-  (b) must either take a blood specimen or cause a blood specimen to be taken by another medical practitioner or a medical officer, if an enforcement officer requests him or her to do so,—
+  (b) must either take a blood specimen or cause a blood specimen to be taken by another health practitioner or a medical officer, if an enforcement officer requests him or her to do so,—
-(4) If the specimen originally taken is insufficient for the purposes of the relevant blood specimen collecting procedure, the medical practitioner who is in immediate charge of the examination, care, or treatment of the person may take or cause to be taken by another medical practitioner or a medical officer a further blood specimen (which further specimen is for the purposes of this Act to be treated as a part of the original blood specimen taken from the person), whether or not the person has consented to the taking of the specimen and whether or not the person is capable of giving consent.
+(4) If the specimen originally taken is insufficient for the purposes of the relevant blood specimen collecting procedure, the health practitioner who is in immediate charge of the examination, care, or treatment of the person may take or cause to be taken by another health practitioner or a medical officer a further blood specimen (which further specimen is for the purposes of this Act to be treated as a part of the original blood specimen taken from the person), whether or not the person has consented to the taking of the specimen and whether or not the person is capable of giving consent.
-(5) Despite subsection (3), a blood specimen may be taken under any provision of this section only if the medical practitioner—
+(5) Despite subsection (3), a blood specimen may be taken under any provision of this section only if the health practitioner—
-  (a) has reasonable grounds to suspect that the person is in the hospital or doctor's surgery as a result of—
+  (a) has reasonable grounds to suspect that the person is in the hospital or medical centre as a result of—
     (i) an accident or incident involving a motor vehicle:
     (ii) an injury or a medical condition arising subsequent to an accident or incident involving a motor vehicle; and (b) has examined the person and is satisfied that the taking of the blood specimen would not be prejudicial to the person's proper care or treatment; and
   (c) tells the person (unless the person is unconscious) that the blood specimen is being or was taken under this section for evidential purposes.
-(6) If a blood specimen is taken under this section from a person who is unconscious, the medical practitioner or medical officer who took the specimen must notify the person in writing as soon as practicable that the specimen was taken under this section for evidential purposes.
+(6) If a blood specimen is taken under this section from a person who is unconscious, the health practitioner or medical officer who took the specimen must notify the person in writing as soon as practicable that the specimen was taken under this section for evidential purposes.
 (7) No civil or criminal proceedings may be taken against the Crown, a district health board, or any other person in respect of the taking of a blood specimen under this section, or in respect of the sending of a blood specimen to an approved laboratory, on the ground of lack of consent of a person whose consent to the taking of the blood specimen would have been otherwise required by law if this section had not been enacted.
 (8) Nothing in subsection (7) applies to any proceeding on the ground of any negligent act or omission in the taking of a blood specimen.